-Firstly, we demonstrate the significance of incorporating both global and local contextual information simultaneously through parallel modules in the GLA-GAN framework.
-To this end, we compare three variants of the multi-path architecture: (i) Global GAN, (ii) Local GAN and (iii) Global-Local GAN.
-Figures \ref{fig:result1} (a) and (b) show qualitative visualizations of PET scans synthesized using these three models along three planes~(axial, sagittal and coronal) for an AD and CN sample respectively.
-In addition to the generated images, error maps with respect to the ground truth are also presented.
-Although not readily apparent, there are subtle differences in the estimates generated by the individual Global and Local only modules.
-A closer observation reveals that while the local module is better at capturing intricate details like the shape of ventricles, the global module achieves better estimate of the FDG uptake intensity.
-However, it is clearly evident from both synthesized images and error maps that the hybrid model predicts the FDG uptake patterns for both classes of samples (AD and CN) most accurately. \\ Next, we benchmarked our proposed GLA-GAN model against three state-of-the-art models: (i) 3D U-NET based autoencoder \cite{MRI2PET_MICCAI}, (ii) Standard GAN with L1 \& SSIM Loss terms and (iii) Cycle-GAN \cite{mritopet}.
-Figure \ref{fig:result2} shows qualitative comparison of GLA-GAN with these three models.
-As Cycle-GAN is based on a global transformation framework, it is able to discern general variations in uptake patterns of AD and CN classes.
-However, it fails to capture local contextual details as evident from the discrepancy in the shape and uptake in ventricles depicted in both the axial and coronal planes when compared to the ground truth PET scan.
+Next, we benchmarked our proposed GLA-GAN model against three state-of-the-art models: (i) 3D U-NET based autoencoder \cite{MRI2PET_MICCAI}, (ii) GAN (L1 + MS-SSIM) and (iii) Cycle GAN \cite{mritopet}.
+As Cycle GAN is based on a global transformation framework, it is able to discern general variations in uptake patterns of AD and CN classes.
+However, it fails to capture local contextual details, as evident from the discrepancy in the shape and uptake in ventricles depicted in both the axial and coronal planes compared to the ground truth PET scan.
 On the other hand, the 3D U-NET produced very generic and blurry estimates of the real PET scans.
-In comparison to these global methods, the results clearly indicate the superiority of our GLA-GAN model in accurately synthesizing PET scans without loss of details.
-Additionally, quantitative evaluation of these models based on three quality assessment metrics is provided in Table \ref{table:qual}.
+Compared to these global methods, the results clearly indicate the superiority of our GLA-GAN model in accurately synthesizing PET scans without losing details.
+Additionally, a quantitative evaluation of these models based on three quality assessment metrics is provided in Table \ref{table:qual}.
 The GLA-GAN framework provides either on-par (statistically insignificant difference) or better performance than competing methods across these metrics.
-While it provides the lowest MAE, there was no significant difference for PSNR and SSIM ($p = 0.1690$ and $p = 0.1363$ using paired, two-tailed, T-test) when compared to the best performing model.
+While it provides the lowest MAE, there was no significant difference for PSNR and SSIM ($p = 0.1690$ and $p = 0.1363$ using paired, two-tailed T-test) compared to the best-performing model. \\